National Oil & Gas Industry Appreciation Day set for Aug. 27

-ETOM will host Lonesome Dove exhibit July 20 - Aug.
+ETOM hosting Lonesome Dove exhibit through Aug.
 31

-Beginning Saturday, July 20, The East Texas Oil Museum at Kilgore College will present Lonesome Dove, an exhibition produced by the Wittliff Collections from the Alkek Library at Texas State University.
+The East Texas Oil Museum at Kilgore College is presenting Lonesome Dove, an exhibition produced by the Wittliff Collections from the Alkek Library at Texas State University.

 Lonesome Dove—Larry McMurtry’s epic novel of two aging Texas Rangers who drive a herd of stolen cattle 2,500 miles from the Rio Grande to Montana to found the first ranch there—captured the public imagination and has never let it go.